-Active children sometimes get skinned knees, and if your child receives one or another minor injury such as an insect bite without swelling, splinter, or small cut, the teaching staff will put on gloves, clean the wound with the provided antiseptic, bandage the wound, and/or apply a breakable ice pack.
-We will provide a description of the injury through the Brightwheel app.
+Active children sometimes get skinned knees, and if your child receives one or another minor injury such as an insect bite without swelling, splinter, or small cut, the teaching staff will put on gloves, clean the wound with the provided wound-wash, bandage the wound, and/or apply a breakable ice pack.
+We will describe the incident on your child's Brightwheel feed and send it home by the end of the day.